-Miss 5 loves owl and currently she is into the counting mood.
-So I made Owl Count and Clip Card, also serves as Counting Mat.
+Miss 5 loves owl and currently, she is into the counting mood.
+So I made Owl Count and Clip Card (as an addition to our growing printable collections) also serve as Counting Mat.

 Well, Miss 5 prefer to scribble something on the paper rather than use the clothespin.

 Tips to Start Teaching Kids About Counting

 Counting things for kids can begin as early as they are baby.

 Even though baby won’t understand the concept yet, but we can always count while we interact with them.
 For example, while folding their cloth, we count together- “1, 2, 3 pink rompers.” or “Here are your 2 blue pants.”

 Baby love it when we talk to them.
 Baby also a great observant.
 They will observe and if we do it consistently, baby will eventually grab the concept.

 For toddlers, they usually love to count their food such as fries, rice, cereal loops and fruits.
 It’s also fun to count the staircase with the kids while going up or going down.

 Toddlers such as our Miss 3 also already begin to understand the concept of less and more, who has less and who has more.